lida0804l/Image_stitching.github.io/README.md

 </p>

 **Flatten form** <br>
-Once we've finished calculated histogram statistics, the next step is to flatten into a vector show in the following graph:
+Once we've finished the calculation of histogram statistics, the next step is to flatten into a vector show in the following graph:

 <p align="center">
    <br>